-A new generation of computer vision based AI applications is making agriculture more efficient and more profitable.
-Computer vision models can monitor crops and livestock and accurately determine how well crops are growing and how healthy animals are.
+A new generation of computer vision-based AI applications is making agriculture more efficient and more profitable.
+Computer vision AI models can monitor crops and livestock and accurately determine how well crops are growing and how healthy animals are.
 Precision agriculture technology has exciting potential.

-AI supported farming can play an important part in securing the food supply as the global climate changes.
-Precision AI models need precisely annotated image and video data to function well.
-By adding information to images and videos human annotators help AI models to learn what to look out for in real world farming environments.
+AI-supported farming can play an important part in securing the food supply as the global climate changes.
+Precision machine learning models need precisely annotated image and video data to function well.
+By image labeling, human annotators help AI models to learn what to look out for in real-world farming environments.

-This blog will focus on polygon annotation, a specific annotation technique that is crucial for precision agriculture AI.
+This blog will focus on the computer vision annotation tool — polygon annotation, a specific annotation technique crucial for precision agriculture AI.

 Firstly, we will define polygon annotation.
-Secondly, we will highlight some of the promising use cases that this annotation technique enables.
-Finally, we will look at annotation tools and show how the right platform can make precision agriculture development simpler.
+Secondly, we will highlight some promising use cases that this object detection technique enables.
+Finally, we will look at data labeling tools and show how the right platform can simplify precision agriculture development.

 Polygon annotation definition

 AI developers use polygon annotation to highlight the outlines of complex or irregular shapes in digital.
 Annotation tools are used for polygon annotation.
-With the help of these tools annotators connect multiple small lines together around the edge of target objects.
+With the help of these tools, annotators connect multiple small lines around the edge of target objects.

 Polygon annotation supports these use cases

-- Livestock management: Livestock management systems are helping to increase yields and improve animal welfare on farms.
+- Livestock management: Livestock management systems are helping to increase yields and improve farm animal welfare.
 AI models can identify individual animals and find missing herd members.
-AI powered cameras also know if an animal is sick or injured.
+AI-powered cameras also know if an animal is sick or injured.

-This information can be used by herd managers to prevent further harm.
-Polygon annotation is used to train livestock management AI because it can accurately define the irregular shapes of different species and breeds of animals.
+Herd managers can use this information to prevent further harm.
+Polygon annotation as ai project management tool is used to train livestock management AI.
+It can accurately define the irregular shapes of different species and breeds of animals.

 - Aerial crop monitoring: AI powered drones allow farmers to monitor larger areas of crops.
 Drones can chart plant growth, identify diseases, gauge field conditions, and tell farmers where to spray.